nevanscott/uxui0120/_projects/wellness.md

 Prototype
 ---------

-For this project, use Sketch and Invision to make a low-fidelity version of your prototype.
+For this project, use Sketch and Invision to make a mid-fidelity version of your prototype.

 - Stick to black and white <small>(use 1 shade of grey if needed)</small>
 - Just use 1 font <small>(probably Avenir or Helvetica)</small>